fuzzywalrus/hotline/hotline-tauri/README.md

 # Hotline Tauri

-A cross-platform Tauri port of the Hotline client, aiming to mirror the macOS SwiftUI app on macOS, Windows, and Linux.
-The frontend is React + TypeScript (Vite), the backend is Rust + Tokio inside Tauri 1.x.
-This README reflects the current `hotline-tauri/` state and the macOS reference we are porting from.
+Tauri-based port of the modern Hotline client so the SwiftUI macOS build can reach macOS, Windows, and Linux with one codebase.
+Frontend is React + TypeScript (Vite), backend is Rust + Tokio within Tauri 1.x.
+This doc tracks the `hotline-tauri/` work and the macOS reference we’re mirroring.

 ## Current implementation